Why We're Different

 Bonuses: both daily jobs and daily habits have bonuses attached.

 Financial responsibility.
 Every penny earned has to be assigned to a budget item.
-This ensures long-term motivation for kids and parents.
+This ensures long-term motivation for every family member.

 Yearly budgets for each family member.
 If you’re going to earning money, you have to learn to budget it.
 It also gives you responsibility for your own life and your own expenses.